rmarji/AI-Principles-Book/content/chapters/chapter-5.md

 - Maintain governance frameworks flexible enough to accommodate new patterns
 - Stay current with emerging tools for human-AI collaboration

 The leaders who master today's transitions build the foundation for tomorrow's seamless collaboration.
-The principles in this chapter—clarity of purpose, thoughtful decomposition, robust feedback, graceful failure, meaningful checkpoints—remain valid even as the specific mechanisms evolve.
+The principles in this chapter-clarity of purpose, thoughtful decomposition, robust feedback, graceful failure, meaningful checkpoints-remain valid even as the specific mechanisms evolve.

 ## Conclusion